Alvis1/a-frame-shaderloader/README.md

 ## A-Frame ShaderLoader
-that loads JSON shaders and can be assigned to .glb .obj and A-Frame built in 3D objects.
+that loads GLSL shaders and can be assigned to .glb .obj and A-Frame built in 3D objects.
 Based on ShaderFrog Loader: https://github.com/akbartus/A-Frame-ShaderFrog-Component-Upd

 ### [DEMO](https://a-frame-shaderloader.glitch.me)